 I often incorporate art therapy for clients who experience overwhelming emotions and anxiety, and to alleviate post-traumatic stress symptoms.

 Art therapy may be used as a primary or secondary modality in therapy to explore and resolve issues and to express yourself.

 It can also be a great way to have fun.
 Therapy can be a lot of work and creating something in session can be relaxing, enjoyable, and therapeutic in itself.
 As a trained art therapist, I will support you in this process.

 why art therapy?

-A Certified Art Therapist is someone who has been formally trained to use art therapy as a therapeutic approach to assessment and intervention.
-In order to call myself a Certified Art Therapist, I had to complete a 3 year Master’s Degree and a 2 year Advanced Diploma in Art Therapy, which included over 900 hours of practical experience, 2000 hours of coursework, and 60 hours of supervision.
+A Professional Art Therapist is someone who has been formally trained to use art therapy as a therapeutic approach to assessment and intervention and who maintains active membership with the Canadian Art Therapy Association.
+In order to call myself a Professional Art Therapist, I had to complete a 3 year Master’s Degree and a 2 year Advanced Diploma in Art Therapy, which included over 900 hours of practical experience, 2000 hours of coursework, and 60 hours of supervision.